navkumar258/fx-subscription-service/README.md

 - **v1.2.0** - Enhanced monitoring and observability features with Grafana stack
 - **v1.3.0** - Migrated to PostgreSQL with TestContainers for reliable testing
 - **v2.0.0** - Refactored to MCP server architecture, moved AI chat to separate client
+- **v2.0.3** - Added Redis caching, enhanced TestContainers integration, and improved DTOs
 - **v2.1.0** - Enhanced Docker setup with automated build script and comprehensive local development environment

 ---

 **Note**: This service now provides a complete containerized development environment with automated setup via `build_and_run.sh`.
-The Docker-based setup includes PostgreSQL, Kafka, and full observability stack (Grafana, Prometheus, Loki, Zipkin) for a production-like local development experience.
+The Docker-based setup includes PostgreSQL, Redis, Kafka, and full observability stack (Grafana, Prometheus, Loki, Zipkin) for a production-like local development experience.
+Redis caching has been implemented for improved performance and reduced database load.
 The AI chat functionality is handled by a separate FX MCP Client service.